 Why Index Rebalancing is Necessary

-Index rebalancing isn’t optional—it’s essential.
-Without regular rebalancing, an index would drift away from its core methodology, misrepresent its intended exposure, and become increasingly biased toward recent market winners.
+Index rebalancing isn’t optional.
+Without it, an index drifts away from its core methodology, starts misrepresenting its intended exposure, and becomes increasingly skewed toward recent market winners.

-In 2025, as trillions in passive capital track indices like the S&P 500, MSCI World, and sector-specific benchmarks, the integrity of these indices depends on their ability to reflect current market realities.
+With trillions in passive capital now tracking indices like the S&P 500, MSCI World, and sector-specific benchmarks in 2026, the integrity of those indices depends entirely on their ability to reflect current market realities.

-Rebalancing ensures that investors continue to get what they signed up for: exposure to a defined market segment, not an outdated snapshot of it.
+Rebalancing makes sure you keep getting what you signed up for, which is exposure to a defined market segment, not an outdated snapshot of it.

 • Maintains Accuracy of Exposure: Rebalancing realigns the index with its original strategy—whether that’s market cap, equal weight, ESG, or factor-based.
 Without it, the index becomes distorted over time.